What is NJCASA’s Student initiative for sexual violence prevention?

 - Gather information and provide recommendations to enhance current prevention initiatives

-At the completion of this project, the Initiative will have developed a New Jersey Student Initiative for Sexual Violence Prevention Report, modeled after the New Jersey Task Force on Campus Sexual Assault report “Addressing Campus Sexual Violence: Creating Safer Higher Education Communities” released in June 2017.
-The report will address:
+The Initiative developed the New Jersey Student Initiative for Sexual Violence Prevention Report, as a complement the New Jersey Task Force on Campus Sexual Assault report “Addressing Campus Sexual Violence: Creating Safer Higher Education Communities” released in June 2017.

 What is the time commitment?